Mari Apache: World Wonder Ring Stardom (2017–2019)

 On January 21, 2018, at Stardom's seventh anniversary, Apache defeated Kay Lee Ray for her third successful title defense.
-Apache teamed with her sister Faby Apache on March 31, when they unsuccessfully challenged Hana Kimura and Kagetsu for their Goddess of Stardom Championship.
+Apache teamed with her sister Faby Apache on March 31, when they unsuccessfully challenged Hana Kimura and Kagetsu for their Goddesses of Stardom Championship.
+At Mask Fiesta 2018 on October 28, Apache, under the ring name La Maestra, teamed up with Hanita in a loss to Candy Skull and Marty Scurll.
 On December 24, Apache lost the championship to Hazuki.

 Personal life

 Mariella Torres comes from a wrestling family, she's the oldest daughter of Mario Balbuena González, who wrestled as Gran Apache.
 Her younger sister Fabiola wrestles as Faby Apache.
 She is the stepdaughter of Sandra González Calderón, better known as Lady Apache although Torres' father and Lady Apache divorced years ago.
 Torres also has a younger sister Jessica, who briefly worked as Baby Apache.
 She is the sister-in-law of wrestler José Roberto Islas García, known as Billy Boy, who was married to Fabiola, as well as the aunt to their son Marvin.